Xifax/ai-jp-story-learn/README.md

 ![mvp](data/mvp.webm)

 Japanese study tool that generates stories with specified words.
+Uses OpenAI API, so the valid key should be provided.

 By default, it will get random words from 44k most frequent (4 words from the first 22k and 4 words from the second half).
+Will replace newline with commas for pasted strings.

 By clicking on the highlighted word we can either generate an example or a short story.
+At times, JP tokenizer (kuroshiro) splits phrases incorrectly, maybe should be replaced with someting better.

+*NB: This app should be launched locally, otherwise API key will be wisible in the query, which is not good.*

 ---